 The reason for the crew's speedy lift became apparent as the weather quickly degenerated.
 By the time Sequoia was in place, the day's gray skies and moderate breeze had turned into torrential rain and over 30 kn of wind, driving whitecaps well into the Victoria harbor.
 By the time we got back to Ogden Point., cleared security and signed the freighter's entry log, Sequoia was nestled into a small forest of jack stands, each welded into position on the freighter's deck.
 I went up and restored the backstay and buttoned the boat up.
 Did I mention that the boats were snugly packed on the freighter's deck?
 I boarded Sequoia from the swimstep of the Army cat, and I don't think there was more than 4 inches separating it and the Workinprogress.

 All in all, it was a fascinating, if occasionally tense, process.
 Fingers crossed for a smooth trip down the coast and through the Panama canal, Sequoia should arrive in West Palm Beach about mid-April.
 It is possible Barbara and I will fly to Florida to meet it and get it to the next leg of transport, but as of now, none of those details can be accurately planned, as the ship for the next leg has yet to be identified.
 This just reinforces an old cruising maxim of ours: "Schedules make you CRAZY!"
 Whatever comes will be an adventure.

 Thanks to Joe Carr for the photo of Sequoia being lifted onto the Merwedegracht.
-Check out Joe's video of the lift at the link found in the lower right corner of this page.
+Check out Joe's video of the lift at the link found at the bottom of the right-hand column of this page.

 10 March 2017